The Machine (1994 film)

 The Machine (La Machine) is a 1994 French science fiction horror thriller film directed by François Dupeyron and based on René Belletto's 1990 novel.
-It stars Gérard Depardieu as a psychiatrist and Didier Bourdon as a serial killer, whose minds swap bodies after they are connected to the titular machine.
+Gérard Depardieu and Didier Bourdon star respectively as a psychiatrist and as a serial killer, whose minds swap bodies after they are connected to the titular machine.

 The film performed poorly at the French box-office and received mostly negative reviews.

 Plot

 Psychiatrist Marc Lacroix is obsessed with finding out how the mind forms within the human brain.
 To advance his research, he has created a device designed to probe the mind of those attached to it.
 Lacroix has been constructing his mind-reading machine in secret.
 His marriage to his wife Marie has deteriorated and he is having an affair: his lover, Marianne, is the only other person aware of the device.

 In a mental health hospital, Lacroix interviews Michel Zyto, a dangerous psychopath and murderer of three women.
 Lacroix becomes fascinated with Zyto's sociopathic personality and decides to test his device on him, to analyze how his twisted mind works.
 Lacroix brings Zyto to his secret laboratory, located in his home's basement, and uses the device on them.
 Something goes wrong during the experiment, resulting in Lacroix and Zyto's minds swapping bodies.

-Once he has realized the situation, Zyto knocks out Lacroix and brings him back unconscious to the psychiatric hospital.
+Upon realizing the situation, Zyto knocks out Lacroix and brings him back unconscious to the psychiatric hospital.
 He then takes Lacroix's place with Marie and their young son Léonard.

-Zyto initially enjoys playing the role of the respectable family man: Marie finds her husband unusually affectionate.
+Zyto initially enjoys playing the role of the respectable family man: Marie finds her husband unusually affectionate, though she also notices a change in his parlance and mannerisms.
 Lacroix, trapped in Zyto's body, eventually manages to escape from the hospital to try and save his family.
 He seeks help from Marianne and manages to convince her that he is Lacroix.

 Marianne tries to warn Marie, who finds her story absurd and tells everything to her "husband".
 Zyto, informed by the hospital of Lacroix's escape, understands what is going on: he finds Marianne and brutally murders her.